vidaud/seta/seta-doc/docs/user-guide/communities.md

 ### Change the name of a Community

-Only **Community managers and creators** can change the Community name.
+Only **users with rights to edit** can change the Community name.

 1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
 2. From the communities list click on the Community you want to change.
-2. On the top of the window click on button ^^Manage^^.
+2. On the top of the community window click on button ^^Manage^^.
 3. In the next window, in section ^^Details^^ click on button at the bottom of the section ^^Update^^.
 4. You can change the details of your Community: *Community ID, Title, Description, Data Type, Membership*.
+5. Click *Update*

 ### Difference between a manager and a creator in a Community